becem-gharbi/nuxt-fcm/README.md

 });
 ```

 That's it!
-You can now use Nuxt Firebase Messaging in your Nuxt app ✨
+You can now use Nuxt FCM in your Nuxt app ✨

 ## Usage